War effort or subversion? We will never know. But my mother, Florence Stone was a woman who made a difference.

 She wrote dozens and dozens of letters to strangers during World War II.
 She said it was part of her war effort.
 And I’m willing to bet every letter she wrote was treasured, some for many years.

-These young men were grateful for my mother’s hospitality and the few days they spent in a family home.
+These young men enjoyed my mother’s hospitality and the few days they spent in a family home.

 The seamen were forbidden to write letters.
 There was a risk that the location of their ships would be compromised.
 Phone calls to the USA were also vetoed.
 Their families had no idea where they were, or even if they were alive or dead.

-Mum wrote letter to the mothers or wives of the young men with a nib-pen dipped in ink.
+Mum wrote letter to the mothers, wives or girlfriends of the young men with a nib-pen dipped in ink.
 She’d left school young to help support her widowed mother and siblings.
-Writing was hard work for her.
+Writing remained hard work for her.
 But of course, she laughingly passed it off as her war effort.

-All mail in and out of Australia was heavily censored.
-Words and phrases were often blacked out or sometimes cut out with razor blades.
+The Australian government heavily censored all mail in and out of the country.
+Officials blacked out words and phrases with Indian ink, or sometimes cut out with razor blades.
 She carefully wrote her return address at the top of the page.
 There would be no doubt the letter came from Perth, Western Australia.
 She wrote as if to a cousin or a friend, rather than to a stranger.

-She’d address the other woman by name, talk about her husband and the baby’s new tooth.
-She’d complain about having to let down the skirts of her older daughter who was growing fast.
-The chickens and their eggs might get a mention, and the gum tree that was flowering.
+She’d address the other woman by name, talk about my father and the baby’s new tooth.
+She’d complain about having to let down the skirts of her older daughter who grew so fast.
+The chickens and their eggs might get a mention, and the gum tree flowering in the garden.

 She’d tuck in a paragraph, the point of her letter.

 Oh, I nearly forgot.
-‘Joe’ has been staying with us for a couple of days.
-I’m sure you would remember Joe?
-I think he has enjoyed being here.
+‘Joe’ stayed with us for a couple of days.
+I’m sure you remember Joe?
+He enjoyed being here.
 I made his favourite orange cake for afternoon tea.
-He says to send you and Ted and the kids his love and tell you he is well.
+He says to send you and Ted and the kids his love and also to tell you he is well.

 She’d carefully address and stamp the envelope and hand it to the young seaman so he could post it himself in the nearest letter box.